 Transpiration in plants has been described as a necessary evil.
 This is mainly because the process involves loss of large amounts of water.
 The volume of water transpired is considered lost because it is not used by the plant for its life processes.
 It consists of a major portion of the water that is absorbed by plants and which simply escapes outward.
-The "evil" is necessary because transpiration occurs largely as a natural consequence of the opening of the stomata.
+The "evil" is necessary because transpiration occurs largely as a natural consequence of the opening of the stomata which is essential in photosynthesis.

 Major loss of water is through the stomatal pores when they open to facilitate the entry of carbon dioxide for photosynthesis and the release of oxygen which is generated in the photolysis of water.
-It may be possible to stop stomatal transpiration by inducing the closure of the stomata.
-However, it will also mean stopping photosynthesis.
+It may be possible to stop stomatal transpiration by inducing the closure of the stomata but it will also mean putting a stop to photosynthesis.

-Many factors play roles including plant species and the elements of climate.
+Many factors affect plant transpiration including plant species and the elements of climate.
 Nonetheless, the following data and calculations will help to shed light.

 corn, the given water loss (54 gallons per plant per season) is equivalent to